List of Mormon fundamentalist leaders: School of the Prophets

 The School of the Prophets has its headquarters in the Salem, Utah area.
 In 1968 Robert C. Crossfield published the Book of Onias, which contained revelations he claimed to have received since 1961.
 These revelations chastised LDS Church leaders for their abandonment of the celestial laws.
 Crossfield was excommunicated in 1972.
 The continuing revelations were later published as the Second Book of Commandments.
 In 1982 Crossfield formally established the School of the Prophets, overseen by a president and six counselors and headquartered in Salem, Utah.

 Ron and Dan Lafferty served in March 1984 as counselors in a local school of the prophets for the Provo, Utah, area.
-Four months after being removed from the school for refusing to renounce their revelation calling for the killing of certain individuals, the Laffertys murdered their brother Allen's wife and infant daughter.
+Ron and Dan claimed to have received revelation ordering the death of certain individuals, which led to their expulsion from the Crossfield group when they declined to repudiate this revelation.
+Four months later, Ron and Dan murdered their brother Allen's wife and infant daughter.